 6. Finish your look by spraying some spray wax or texturizing hair spray on the tips of your fingers and run your fingers lightly through the roots and tips of your waves to give a more textured piecey look.

-If your hair takes the curl “too well”, try sleeping on it for a night and that should loosen out the waves a bit for a tousled look in the morning.
 You may even want to try this look on hair that’s clean and again on hair that’s a little dirty to see which gives you a better loose wave, but once you get the hang of curling your hair like this (if you haven’t already), I think you’ll love it too! xo.
 Laura

 Credits // Author: Laura Gummerman, Photography: Janae Hardy.
-Photos edited with A Beautiful Mess actions.